24/7(239) 526-873324/7

 Reinstatement applies when a carrier's MC has been revoked - typically due to §387 insurance lapse, §366 BOC-3 lapse with extended remediation gap, §385 unsatisfactory new-entrant audit, or other significant compliance failures.
 The SAFER snapshot shows REVOKED status; the carrier cannot operate legally and recovery requires a formal §365 reinstatement application.

-The reinstatement application package includes the $300 FMCSA filing fee, fresh BMC-91 BIPD insurance evidence, current BOC-3 process-agent designation, documentation addressing the underlying revocation cause, and any payment of outstanding civil penalties.
+The reinstatement application package includes the $80 FMCSA reinstatement fee (49 CFR §360.3T(f)(52)), fresh BMC-91 BIPD insurance evidence, current BOC-3 process-agent designation, documentation addressing the underlying revocation cause, and any payment of outstanding civil penalties.
 FMCSA review takes 4-6 weeks for routine causes; safety-related revocations can take 8-16 weeks.
 Total cost typically runs $500-$2,500 depending on complexity.

 When deactivation escalates to revocation